Wong Kar-wai

-Wong Kar-wai (born 17 July 1958) is a Hong Kong film director, screenwriter, and producer.
+Wong Kar-wai (born 17 July 1958) is a Hong Kong filmmaker.
 His films are characterised by nonlinear narratives, atmospheric music, and vivid cinematography with bold, saturated colours.
-A pivotal figure of Hong Kong cinema, Wong is considered a contemporary auteur and ranked third on Sight and Sounds 2002 poll of the greatest filmmakers of the previous 25 years.
-His films frequently appear on best-of lists domestically and internationally.
+An auteur of Hong Kong cinema, Wong frequently appears at international film festivals.

 Born in Shanghai, Wong emigrated to Hong Kong as a child with his family.
 He began a career as a screenwriter for soap operas before transitioning to directing with his debut, the crime drama As Tears Go By (1988).
 As Tears Go By was fairly successful in Hong Kong, but Wong moved away from the contemporary trend of crime and action movies to embark on more personal filmmaking.
 Days of Being Wild (1990), his first venture in such a direction, did not perform well at the box office, but received critical acclaim and won Best Film and Best Director at the 1991 Hong Kong Film Awards.
 His next film, Ashes of Time (1994), met with a mixed reception because of its vague plot and atypical take on the wuxia genre.

-Exhausted by the time-consuming filming and post-production of Ashes of Time, Wong directed Chungking Express (1994), a smaller film that he hoped would rekindle his love of cinema during a two-month sabbatical while waiting for post-production equipment to arrive for Ashes of Time.
+Exhausted by the time-consuming production of Ashes of Time, Wong directed Chungking Express (1994), a smaller film that he hoped would rekindle his love of cinema during a two-month sabbatical while waiting for post-production equipment to arrive for Ashes of Time.
 (Note: While Wong made Chungking Express after Ashes of Time, Chungking was released before Ashes.)
 The film, with its more lighthearted atmosphere, catapulted Wong to international prominence, and won Best Film and Best Director at the 1995 Hong Kong Film Awards.
-Wong followed up with the crime thriller Fallen Angels in 1995.
-Although it was initially tepidly received by critics, Fallen Angels has since come to be considered a cult classic of the Golden Age of Hong Kong cinema and especially representative of Wong's style.
-Wong consolidated his worldwide reputation with the 1997 drama Happy Together, for which he won Best Director at the Cannes Film Festival.
+Wong followed up with the crime thriller Fallen Angels (1995), which has since become a cult classic of the Golden Age of Hong Kong cinema and is considered especially representative of Wong's style.
+Wong consolidated his reputation with the 1997 drama Happy Together, for which he won Best Director at the Cannes Film Festival.

 The 2000 drama In the Mood for Love, revered for its lush visuals and subtle storytelling, concretely established Wong's trademark filmmaking style.
-Among his other works are 2046 (2004) and The Grandmaster (2013), both of which received awards and nominations worldwide.
+Among his other works are 2046 (2004), a romantic drama and science fiction film, and The Grandmaster (2013), a biopic of Ip Man, both of which received awards and nominations worldwide.